December 7th, 2021 | Natalia Wants To Dance.

 On the contrary, in the Netherlands jobs such as a “waiter” or a “shopping assistant” are student jobs.
 And that’s how it should be—you start from low experience and low income in life, and then sweat all the way to top positions on your career track of choice.
 When you pass by the Netherlands pay attention to this: the vast majority of people who serve you, are Dutch not ex-pats.
 They just learn and get their first experiences as employees this way.

 I felt very unwell after this dinner, to say the least.
 It was just too disgusting for me to eat in such conditions—when people of another ethnicity jump around me and serve me.
 Argh!
 And we are in Europe in the XXIst century, come on!

 But there was more to be sad about.
-The center of Stockholm looked monumental of course—especially central station, perhaps the impressive train station I’ve ever seen.
+The centre of Stockholm looked monumental of course—especially the central station, perhaps the most impressive train station I’ve ever seen.
 However, I noticed quite a few people begging for food in subzero temperatures in central Stockholm.
-If the income taxes are at 50% and more, then what do they do with these taxes if they still have homeless people in the streets?
+If the income taxes are at 50% and more, then what do they do with these taxes if they still have homeless people on the streets?
 I haven’t seen one homeless person in the Netherlands in ten years of living there.
 Perhaps don’t have as mind-blowing buildings there, but hey, some things are more important than that!

 One Hell of a Night In Stockholm.

 Fortunately, then things became much better.
 I stuck to my original plan and as soon as the evening came, I went downtown with the intention to dance.
 I entered the first club that looked solid from the outside—and it turned out to be a gay place.
 I am not gay myself, but the place looked good and it was so cold outside that I decided to stay.
 And it was a good decision.
 Good music, colourful people, interesting personalities.
 And I wasn’t there looking for any form of adventure, so it was actually perfect.